Narendra52977/weather-app/README.md

-# Getting Started with Create React App
+# Deployment Url

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was deployed in netlify.
+Link to application is [Weather](https://polite-duckanoo-113d32.netlify.app/).

 ## To run this project
 install all dependencies using "npm i"